perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

 [`DEF_MEDIA_TYPE`]{#defmediatype}

 :   This string directive identifies the default media type (also called
-    a âMIME typeâ) of files for which Bricolage cannot determine the media type.
-The default value, âtext/htmlâ, covers a lot of typical files in a Web content management environment, such as *.php* or *.jsp* files.
+    a “MIME type”) of files for which Bricolage cannot determine the media type.
+The default value, “text/html”, covers a lot of typical files in a Web content management environment, such as *.php* or *.jsp* files.
 To add new types for Bricolage to recognize, use the media type manager in the UI.